biolab/orange2/orange/doc/Orange/rst/Orange.data.domain.rst

-Domain ``d2`` in this example has variables ``a``, ``b``, ``e`` and the class, while the other three variables are added as meta attributes, together with additional attribute X. Results is as follows. ::
+Domain ``d2`` in this example has variables ``a``, ``b``, ``e`` and the class, while the other three variables are added as meta attributes, together with additional attribute X. Results are as follows. ::

      >>> print data[55]